 Alicia is a Professional Historian with a focus on Australian community history.
 She has experience writing books, curating exhibitions, conducting family and migrant oral histories and preparing commemorative publications.
-She has worked for companies such as Connoisseur Ice Cream and Puopolo Smallgoods and community organisations such as Berry Street and The Bridge.
+She has worked for community organisations such as Berry Street and The Bridge and companies such as Connoisseur Ice Cream and Puopolo Artisan Salumi.
 She regularly works with learners of all ages through local councils and schools.

 Alicia is a member and past President of the Professional Historians Association (Vic & Tas), a member of Oral History Victoria and the incoming Executive Officer of the History Council of Victoria.
 She has a Master of Arts (Public History) and a Bachelor of Arts with majors in History and Italian, both from Monash University.